wallarm/product-documentation/include/waf/installation/all-in-one-postanalytics.md

-To install postanalytics separately via all-in-one script, use:
+To install postanalytics separately with all-in-one installer, use:

 === "API token"
     ```bash